pdfplum/pdfplum/firestore-pdf-generator/PARAMETERS.md

 Example: `bucket_name`

+### `FIRESTORE_DATABASE` (required)

+Firestore database, its document write events should be listened to<br/>
+type: **string**

+The extension will monitor write events in the specified collection of this database.

 ### `FIRESTORE_COLLECTION` (required)

-Firestore collection, its document creation events should be listened to<br/>
+Firestore collection, its document write events should be listened to<br/>
 type: **string**

-The extension will monitor creation events in this collection.
-When a new document is created in this collection, a PDF will be generated based on the document's values.
+The extension will monitor write events in this collection of the specified database.